Green Cleaning In Your School

 Floor Care Equipment

 Buffers and burnishers produce considerable amounts of dust when cleaning floors.
 This is because the top surface of the floor is actually being “sanded” when buffed or burnished to remove soils, contaminants, and heel marks.
-To help minimize this, building managers and school administrators should select machines that have built-in vacuum systems, like the that help trap the dust before it can become airborne.
+To help minimize this, building managers and school administrators should select machines that have built-in vacuum systems, like those that help trap the dust before it can become airborne.
 These systems should have a deck shroud or “skirt” covering the base of the machine.
 This helps collect dust and particulates so that they can be vacuumed up by the machine.
-Additionally, cylindrical brush floor machines, such as the BR Vario II, are an ideal choice for floor care because these tend to use less water and chemicals than conventional machines.
+Additionally, cylindrical brush floor machines, such as the Vortex Multi-Surface Scrubbers, are an ideal choice for floor care because these tend to use less water and chemicals than conventional machines.
 A crucial component of green cleaning is minimal chemical usage because it helps reduce your impact on the environment.

 The Hidden Green Component: Training